pwang2/happy-poc/DESIGN-DOC.md

 A plugin provides isolation about business logic and expose routes to embodyment business feature.

 A plugin should be able to be developed without the presence of the App shell.
-(I create a tiny xe-cli for this)

 A plugin will use vue component to render all reusable presentational component and user interactable component(like table).
 This provides better testability, api, isolation than handlebar partials